Michel Hidalgo: Managerial career

 Hidalgo started managing the Monaco second team in 1967 and served as a player-manager with Menton from 1968 until 1969.

 On 27 March 1976, he was appointed France national team head coach, replacing Ștefan Kovács – under whom he had previously served as an assistant – during a time when France was having difficulty in major tournaments.
 Included in his side was playmaker and captain Michel Platini, who helped the side turn a new page in their book and get back to winning ways.
 After suffering a first-round elimination at the 1978 FIFA World Cup, in the 1982 FIFA World Cup Hidalgo led the team to the semi-finals, where he lost to the West German side on penalties following a 3–3 draw after extra-time; France eventually finished the tournament in fourth place.
 In 1984, he won the European Championship on home soil, beating Spain 2–0 in the final in Paris; this was France's first major international title.
 The exciting attacking style of football that he implemented with the France national side during this period was known as "champagne football" in the media.
 Hidalgo is also regarded as the architect of the French "carré magique" (magic square), which was nickname given to the creative and talented four-man midfield of the France national side during the 80s, which was made up of Michel Platini, Alain Giresse, Jean Tigana, and Luis Fernandez.

 After his victory, he passed the reins over to his assistant Henri Michel and got a job as the National Technical Director, where he remained until 1986, afterwards choosing a managerial position at Marseille.
 He is considered an idol among the Marseille supporters.
 He strayed from the limelight after 1991, taking a sidelining role as a football pundit on Demain, c'est foot, a football show on TMC Monte Carlo.

 Death

-Hidalgo died on 26 March 2020 in Marseille, at the age of 87, after a lengthy struggle with a disease.
+Hidalgo died on 26 March 2020 in Marseille, Bouches-du-Rhône, at the age of 87, after a lengthy struggle with a disease.